So, You’re Planning a Project…

 The project life cycle helps provide some predictability, giving the project manager a way to tackle tasks in distinct phases.
 In this section, we’ll explain what you need to know about each phase:

 - The initiation phase

 - The planning phase

 The initiation phase

-The initiation phase is the first phase of the entire project management life cycle.
-The goal of this phase is to define the project, develop a business case for it, and get it approved.
+The initiation phase is the first part of the entire project management life cycle.
+This stage aims to define the project, develop a business case for it, and get approval.
 During this time, the project manager may do any of the following:

 - Perform a feasibility study

 - Create a project charter